Workers' Party (Singapore): 2012–2013: Success in by-elections and start of AHTC lawsuit

-2015–2016: Leadership renewal
+2015–2016: Leadership renewal and setbacks

-Ahead of the 2015 elections, coinciding with the nation's golden jubilee, the party announced that it would contest 28 seats (in ten constituencies), slightly under a third of the 89 parliamentary seats.
+Ahead of the 2015 elections, coinciding with the nation's golden jubilee, the party announced that it would contest 28 seats in ten constituencies, slightly under a third of the 89 parliamentary seats.
 They revealed their slogan for the election, "Empower Your Future".
-In August 2015, chairwoman Lim confirmed the first batch of candidates, with all seven elected MPs defending their respective constituencies.
-By the end of the month, the party's line-up was unveiled and finalised.
+In August 2015, chairwoman Lim confirmed the first batch of candidates, with all seven elected MPs defending their respective constituencies; the list were finalized by the end of the month.

-On 11 September, the team for Aljunied GRC and Hougang SMC were re-elected for another term in Parliament, but by a reduced winning margin of 50.96% (Note: The results for Aljunied GRC were not revealed until 3.10 a.m. after the end of a vote recount requested by the PAP; under the first-past-the-post system, two of the five divisions in Aljunied GRC (Paya Lebar and Serangoon) voted in favour of PAP by about 200-300 votes, while the other divisions (Bedok Reservoir-Punggol, Eunos and Kaki Bukit) voted in favour of WP by about 500-1,000 votes.
-The WP team was elected after garnering 2,398 more votes in total than the PAP team.) and 57.69% respectively, while in Punggol East SMC, incumbent Lee lost reelection to Deputy Speaker and PAP candidate Charles Chong with 48.24% of the vote.
-The party's overall popular vote in the constituencies it contested fell from 46.60% to 39.75%.
+On 11 September, the team for Aljunied GRC and Png's Hougang SMC were re-elected for another term in Parliament, but by a reduced winning margin of 50.96% (Note: The results for Aljunied GRC were not revealed until 3.10 a.m. after the end of a vote recount requested by the PAP; under the first-past-the-post system, two of the five divisions in Aljunied GRC (Paya Lebar and Serangoon) voted in favour of PAP by about 200-300 votes, while the other divisions (Bedok Reservoir-Punggol, Eunos and Kaki Bukit) voted in favour of WP by about 500-1,000 votes.
+The WP team was elected after garnering 2,398 more votes in total than the PAP team.) and 57.69% respectively, while in Punggol East SMC, incumbent Lee was defeated to Deputy Speaker and PAP candidate Charles Chong with 48.24% of the vote.
+The party's overall popular vote in the ten constituencies it contested fell from 46.60% to 39.75%.

-Consequently, the party became the only opposition party to be represented in Parliament for the first time since 1981–84, having received all three NCMP seats, totalling the minimum nine opposition members when added to the six seats of their two retained consituencies.
+Consequently, the party became the only opposition party to be represented in Parliament for the first time since 1981–84, having received all three NCMP seats, totalling the minimum nine opposition members when added to the six seats of their two retained constituencies.
 Lee was the first of the three NCMPs; Dennis Tan, who had contested Fengshan SMC, was next in line, while the party's East Coast GRC team nominated Leon Perera for the third seat.
 Following Lee's decline of the offer, the party announced that they would nominate Daniel Goh from East Coast GRC as the third NCMP should Parliament allow another appointment.
 The PAP-controlled Parliament approved Goh's appointment on 29 January 2016, allowing him to be elected as an NCMP via an announcement from the Election Department on 4 February.

 On 29 May 2016, leader Low successfully fended off an unprecedented challenge for his Secretary-General post by Chen for the first time in the party's history.
 Chen was re-appointed by Low to his previous position as Treasurer for another three months from 7 June 2016 until 9 September 2016, as he had already served two terms in the post.
 On 7 June, the party appointed Pritam Singh as Assistant Secretary-General.